Givairo Read: Feyenoord

 After Bart Nieuwkoop and Jordan Lotomba suffered injuries, Read became Feyenoord's main right-back.
 In a 2–6 win against FC Twente on 16 March 2025, he became the youngest player to assist three goals in a single Eredivisie game since Wesley Sneijder in 2003.
 On 2 April 2025, it was announced that Feyenoord and Read reached an agreement in principle for a contract extension of a year, to mid-2029.
 The contract was signed on 17 April 2025.
 For his performances in April 2025, including an assist against Groningen and clean sheets against AZ, Fortuna Sittard and PEC Zwolle, Read was named Johan Cruyff Talent of the Month and, along with teammates Paixão and Timon Wellenreuther, included in the Team of the Month in the Eredivisie.
 He scored his first Eredivisie goal on 3 May 2025, during a 1–4 win against Heracles Almelo.

 Ahead of the 2025–26 season, Read was picked by head coach Van Persie as Feyenoord's third captain, behind Sem Steijn and Anis Hadj Moussa.
 On 23 October 2025, he scored his first goal in international football, equalising in a 3–1 win against Panathinaikos in the UEFA Europa League league phase.
+During a 2–1 defeat to Go Ahead Eagles on 9 November 2025, Read suffered an injury which kept him sidelined for the remainder of the calendar year.
+The International Centre for Sports Studies (CIES) calculated Read to be the best player born since 2006 not active in a big-5 league in December 2025.
+On his return from injury, against Heerenveen on 11 January 2026, he suffered another injury, keeping him sidelined for 6 weeks.
+Read made his return as a substitute for Jordan Bos during a 3–1 league win over FC Groningen on 25 April 2026.
+A week later, he scored a late winning goal in the away game against Fortuna Sittard (1–2), which helped Feyenoord's successful bid to finish in second place in the Eredivisie, qualifying for the 2026–27 UEFA Champions League.